-Also, we cannot prevent a crack in the concrete in that part of the footing, so by having a 75mm thickness of cover, it accommodates the crack width.
+Also, we cannot prevent a crack in the concrete in that part of the footing, so by having a 75mm thickness of the cover, it accommodates the crack width.

-So, in order to prevent the water reaching the bottom steel reinforcement, we have to put a thicker concrete cover, such as 75mm.
+So, in order to prevent the water from reaching the bottom steel reinforcement, we have to put a thicker concrete cover, such as 75mm.

 Again, this might be your question.
 This portion of the slab is different from the bottom part, which we described in the previous subtopic.
 There is no uplift pressure on the top, and there is no water pressure in a downward action either, so, we can greatly reduce the cover there.